azat-co/node-react/slides/react/react2.md

 ### Benefit of Controlled Components

 Your element's internal state value will always be the same as the representation.
-It keeps things simple and in sycn with React philosophy.
+It keeps things simple and in sync with React philosophy.

 ---